Translate

 90. In those circumstances, the tenants will invite this Court at the conclusion of

-with the effect that the tenants be restored to
+the appeal to make an order with the effect that the tenants be restored to

 possession.
 As neither property has been let on a fresh long lease, this is far